 You may like a lot of different plants, but when designing your own landscape, you may not be sure how to group them.
-There are, of course, aesthetic considerations (please consult landscape design for beginners to learn more about these artistic factors), one of the most basic of which is that, in planting bedding plants, you will produce a greater effect if you mass like plants together (rather than installing one here, one there).
+There are, of course, aesthetic considerations—one of the most basic of which is that, in planting bedding plants, you will produce a greater effect if you mass individual plants of the same type together, rather than planting them scattered about.
 Even in planting foundation shrubs, the rule is to plant like shrubs together in groups of three or five (even numbers can sometimes look awkward).

-The artistic angle may be the fun part of designing your own landscape, but you can't allow your artistic eye to be sole arbiter when it comes to site selection for your plants: There are also practical reasons for grouping plant A with plant B, rather than having it grow next to plant C.
+The artistic angle may be the fun part of designing your own landscape, but you can't allow your artistic eye to be sole arbiter when it comes to site selection for your plants.
+There are also practical reasons for grouping certain different plants together, and for having others planted apart.

 The rule of thumb for the practical side of designing your own landscape is to group plants with similar growing requirements together.
 This includes sunlight, soil and watering requirements.
-Grouping them together will reduce maintenance for you (saving you from dragging the garden hose around unnecessarily, etc.).
-Plants can be said to "go together" if they share, for example:
+Grouping them together will reduce maintenance for you, saving you from dragging the garden hose around unnecessarily.
+Plants can "go together" if they share common ideal growing conditions:

-- A tolerance for poor soils or for clayey soils.
+- Tolerance for poor soils or for clayey soils

-- A resistance toward garden pests, such as deer pests.
+- Resistance toward garden pests, such as deer pests

 One method for grouping plants together, specifically plants that like—or do not mind—dry conditions, goes by the rather fancy name of "xeriscaping."